Houston Temperatures: Averages by Month

 Houston gets an average of 10 nights a year when the temperature drops to freezing.
 This can happen anytime from December to March.
 It normally never gets below 21 °F, though.

-Even after the coldest nights, Houston always warms to above freezing during the day.
+Even after the coldest nights, Houston usually warms to above freezing during the day.

 National Climatic Data Center.
 NOAA's 1981-2010 Climate Normals.